james-hu/sf-streaming-sns-bridge/README.md

 ## How to run it

-To run it locally for demo purpose, you need to:
+To run it locally for demo purpose, you can do this:

 ```bash
 npm ci